turnbasedgames/urturn/docs/blog/2022-11-01-semantle-tournament/index.md

 - Team leader winner gets the only tournament winner discord role
 - Winners will get a special discord role
-- To limit liability we cannot offer cash prizes (we want to do this at some point in the future)

 #### Rules